jamessouth/old-portfolio/art.md

 Let's set up npm script for servor:
 `"dev": "servor . ./src/html/index.html 3000 --reload"`

 And try it again...nothing.
 Oops, there are some overlooked `HtmlWebpackPlugin` template strings in the html.
-Remove those and try again....OK, we're getting somewhere.
+Remove those and try again....OK, now we're getting somewhere.
 The page loads but with no styles, so let's start there!

 ![webpage with styles disabled](https://raw.githubusercontent.com/jamessouth/portfolio/master/unstyled.png)